By Health Web | April 29, 2015

 - Poor posture: Poor posture can put unnecessary load on the various structures of the spine and result in back pain over time.

 - Disc bulge: Discs act like shock absorbers to reduce stress on your spine and are situated between your bony vertebrae.
 Disc injuries are common.
 They can occur due to sudden movements or from long term postural stress, causing inflammation and pain, and in extreme cases can irritate nearby spinal nerves.
-This can cause radiating leg pain, pins and needles, and numbness (often mistakenly diagnosed as Sciatica).
-Physiotherapy for Women are experts in the treatment of Lumbar disc injuries.
+This can cause radiating leg pain, pins and needles, and numbness (often mistakenly diagnosed as Sciatica). are experts in the treatment of Lumbar disc injuries.

 - Facet joint sprain: Each of your vertebrae are connected to the one above and below by two joints named facet joints which can be sprained, just like your ankle, if you move in an awkward way.
 As with a sprained ankle, if the facet joints become inflamed, you will experience back pain and limitation in movements.